trsonic/nvsonic-head-tracker/README.md

 You can experience some drift during the first few minutes of operation.
 Stay calm, the sensor needs to stabilize its temperature to provide accurate direction in horizontal plane.

 ## Head Tracking in Reaper
-To remove the nasty latency caused by the Reaper's audio processing, turn off the anticipative FX processing in preferences.
+To remove the nasty latency caused by Reaper's audio processing, turn off the anticipative FX processing in preferences.

 ![alt text](https://github.com/trsonic/head-tracker/blob/master/images/reaper_fx_processing.png "")